Sunday, September 5, 2010

 · Overseas Filipinos will continue to be recognized for their critical role in the country's economic and social stability.

-3. With the assistance of different bureaus, institutions as well as interest groups, it is the president that drafts state policies.
+I have not honestly known any other news articles that were related to former pres Arroyo's 8 realities.
+But i know that one way or another she tried to accomplish all of these realities.
+Only that it was not enough to improve the economy.3.
+With the assistance of different bureaus, institutions as well as interest groups, it is the president that drafts state policies.
 What do you think will be included in pres.
 Noynoy aquino's foreign policy list now that he has assumed the presidency?
 Identify five issues and find news clippings(at least one for each issue) to support your answer.

 President Benigno Aquino has sent out word that foreign policy will be an important pillar of his government and that he wants the foreign service to play a stronger role in advancing Filipino interests around the globe.
 To promote and protect Filipino interests overseas by strengthening national security, promoting economic stability and protecting the rights of more than eight million overseas Filipino workers.
 This is included in the foreign policy list of president Aquino. (http://www.manilatimes.net/index.php/opinion/20553-foreign-policy-under-aquino)